learn-co-curriculum/dsc-intro-graph-theory/README.md

 You will be able to:

-* Understand and explain fundamental concepts and terminology used in graph theory
+- Explain what nodes and edges are in graph theory
-* Describe a graph with its constituent components including nodes and edges
-* Understand different types of networks with respect to their formations
+- Explain the difference between directed and undirected graphs

 ## Nodes and Edges: The Building Blocks of Graphs